MCAS – Past and Present

 At the end of the war, all flight activity here ceased and the area was partially reclaimed by the desert.
-During the period of inactivity, it was controlled successively by the War Assets Administration, the U.S. Corps of Engineers and the Department of the Interior’s Bureau of Land Reclamation, which used it as a headquarters for its irrigation projects.
+During the period of inactivity, it was controlled successively by the War Assets Administration and the Department of the Interior’s Bureau of Land Reclamation, which used it as a headquarters for its irrigation projects.

 On July 7, 1951, the Air Force reactivated the base and the 4750th Air Base Squadron resumed training as part of the Western Air Defense Forces.
 The airfield was renamed Vincent Air Force Base in 1956 in memory of Brig.
 Gen. Clinton D. Vincent, a pioneer of bombing techniques who died in 1955.